+Academic Academic Academic

-Academic Warning Academic Probation Academic Disqualification Student is not already on Academic Warning or Probation and the cumulative GPA is less than 2.0.
-Student is on Academic Warning and the cumulative GPA is between 1.0 and 2.0.
-Student is on Academic Probation and the cumulative GPA is less than 2.0 OR Student is on Academic Warning and the cumulative GPA is less than 1.0.
+Warning Probation Disqualification

+Student is not already on Student is on Academic Student is on Academic

+Academic Warning and Probation and the Warning or the cumulative cumulative Probation GPA is between GPA is less than 2.0 and the 1.0 and 2.0. cumulative GPA Student is on is less Academic than 2.0.
+Warning and the cumulative GPA is less than 1.0.